Health insurance

 Some insurers, such as Southern Cross and Nib, have a list of clinics you need to visit if you want full coverage.

-There’s nothing worse than a claim that’s unexpectedly refused, so play it safe by using your insurer’s pre-approval process.
+Having your insurance provider refuse your claim unexpectedly can be a nasty surprise, so play it safe by using your insurer’s pre-approval process.
 Keep in mind insurers will only pay “reasonable or customary” costs – ask the insurer if there’s a dollar limit for the type of consultation or procedure you have planned.

 It’s a good idea to review the fine print to check what is and isn’t covered (for example, follow-up appointments).